-Back to school tomorrow, kids in bed, Christmas decorations are on the way down, and now comes the time for the thank you letters.
+Back to school tomorrow, kids in bed, Christmas decorations are on the way down, and now comes the time for the thank you letters <sighs>

 When I was younger I quite liked writing thank you letters.
 Got a pen, got some paper, wrote a letter.
 Done.
 Now, when I get ready to sit down with my kids I wonder if a simple letter is enough.
 Should I enclose a picture of the kiddies?
 Or one they drew themselves?
 Or wouldn’t it be nice if each letter contained a picture of them wearing/playing/reading the particular present that the receiver of the letter sent for them?

 I found a book on my shelves.
-Normally, when I refer to a book in a post it is one by or about a much respected philosopher.
-This one is by Barbara Cartland.
-I am not sure of her philosophical credentials but she has big opinions in a big helpful list.
 It is called “The Etiquette handbook”.
 It has sections on how women should not wear face cream in bed, and how one should address one’s servants.
 It helps us understand whether or not to take a friend when invited to a party, and how, once at the party, it is best if you and friend do not get totally sozzled.
-It also advises how, “The child who receives no training in etiquette and good manners will grow into a primitive savage”.
+It also advises how “The child who receives no training in etiquette and good manners will grow into a primitive savage”.
 Crikey.

-Now I have: a home phone; a mobile phone that receives calls, messages, and FaceTime ; Skype; a personal email; a personal email that apple makes me have; a personal email that my phone provider makes me have; a blogging email address; Facebook for personal use and for blogging; too much spam to see any emails that matter; a Google+ account; a twitter account; an instagram account; my Blog; a letter box; and an increased tendency for panic attacks.
-Barbara Cartland – where are you when I need you?
+Now I have: a home phone; a mobile phone that receives calls, messages, and FaceTime ; Skype; a personal email; a personal email that apple makes me have; a personal email that my phone provider makes me have; a blogging email address; Facebook for personal use and for blogging; too much spam to see any emails that matter; a Google+ account; a twitter account; an instagram account; my Blog; a letterbox; and an increased tendency for panic attacks.

-I am going to assume that even though the amount of communication has increased, that manners remain manners.
+I am going to assume that even though the amount of communication has increased, manners remain the same.
 It is surely not that hard to be polite – I just need to stop thinking and worrying, and start doing.
-So I have written my own guide to etiquette for this modern age, something I can perhaps pass down to the kids as an appendix to Barbara’s wise book.
-Here goes:
+So I have written my own guide to etiquette for this modern age, something I can perhaps pass down to the kids as an appendix to my little book on etiquette:

 - I won’t read every tweet ever sent.